JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/monte-carlo-integration.md

 6.284680060171913
 ```

 The actual volume is $2\pi \approx 6.2832$.
 Thus, we have the volume with 3 correct digits.
-Considering that we have used a sample of size $10^5$, the speed of convergence of the law of large numbers seems to be rather slow.
-Nevertheless, the methods is fast enough to give a good and quick guess on the true volume.

 {{<bibtex >}}